n0-computer/n0-error/README.md

 # n0-error

-**Experimental / Work in progress**

-A error library that supports tracking the call-site location of errors.
-Also features an anyhow-style `AnyError`.
+An error library that supports tracking the call-site location of errors.

+This crate provides a trait and proc macro to ergonomically work with enum or struct errors.
+The macro can add a `meta` field to structs and enum variants, which stores the call-site location of errors.
+The `StackError` trait provides access to this metadata for both the current error, and all its sources, as long as they also implement `StackError`.

+Additionally, this crate provides an anyhow-style `AnyError` type, which is a type-erased container for either `StackError` or `std::error::Error` errors.

 ```rust
 use n0_error::{e, stack_error, StackError, Result, StackResultExt, StdResultExt};